m-lamonaca/programming-notes/docs/languages/rust/concurrency.md

 The first only implements `Deref` to behave like a shared reference to the protected data, while the second also implements `DerefMut` to behave like an exclusive reference.

 Most implementations will block new readers when there is a writer waiting, even when the lock is already read-locked.
 This is done to prevent _writer starvation_, a situation where many readers collectively keep the lock from ever unlocking, never allowing any writer to update the data.

+## Waiting: Putting Thread to Sleep

+### Thread Parking

+One way to wait for a notification from another thread is called thread **parking**.
+A thread can _park_ itself, which puts it to sleep, stopping it from consuming any CPU cycles.
+Another thread can then _unpark_ the parked thread, waking it up from its sleep.

+Thread parking is available through the `std::thread::park()` function.
+For unparking, it's possible to call the `unpark()` method on a `Thread` handle.

+An important property of thread parking is that a call to `unpark()` before the thread parks itself does not get lost.
+The request to unpark is still recorded, and the next time the thread tries to park itself, it clears that request and directly continues without actually going to sleep.

+> **Note**: calls to `unpark()` do not stack up.

+### Condition Variables

+**Condition variables** are a more commonly used option for waiting for something to happen to data protected by a mutex.
+They have two basic operations: **wait** and **notify**.

+Threads can wait on a condition variable, after which they can be woken up when another thread notifies that same condition variable.
+Multiple threads can wait on the same condition variable, and notifications can either be sent to one waiting thread, or to all of them.

+To avoid the issue of missing notifications in the brief moment between unlocking a mutex and waiting for a condition variable, condition variables provide a way to atomically unlock the mutex and start waiting.
+This means there is simply no possible moment for notifications to get lost.

+The Rust standard library provides a condition variable as `std::sync::Condvar`.
+Its `wait` method takes a `MutexGuard` that proves we’ve locked the mutex.
+It first unlocks the mutex (allowing other threads to work on it) and goes to sleep.
+When woken up, it relocks the mutex and returns a new `MutexGuard` (which proves that the mutex is locked again).

+It has two notify functions: `notify_one` to wake up just one waiting thread (if any), and `notify_all` to wake them all up.